fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 f2 (Some (B() :> _)
 ```

-Despite appearances, this approach to type checking has significant advantages:

-1. When a sub-expression is extracted to a `let` binding for a value or function, its inferred type rarely changes (it may just become more general)

-2. Information loss is made explicit

-3. Adding type annotations to existing checked code using `: A` is "harmless" and rarely change elaboration

-Despite these advantages, the requirement to make upcasts is surprising and counter-intuitive.
+The requirement to make upcasts is surprising and counter-intuitive, though came with benefits (see 'Drawbacks').

 There are several existing techniques in the F# language to reduce the occurence of upcasts and to ensure resulting code is as general
 as possible.
 These include: